Antetokounmpo matches career high with 44, Bucks beat Cavs

 LONG SEASON

-The Bucks are in a stretch of one game in four days, giving coach Mike Budenholzer a chance to rest players who are dealing with minor injuries.
+The Bucks are in a stretch of one game in four days, giving Budenholzer a chance to rest players who are dealing with minor injuries.

-Middleton is averaging 17.4 points, but has been a major slump, hitting 16 of 47 from the field in the last four games while dealing with the finger issue.
+Middleton is averaging 17.4 points, but has been a major slump, hitting 16 of 47 from the field in the last four games.

 Brogdon is averaging 15.3 points and is shooting 52 percent from the field.
 He’s made 47 percent of his 3-point attempts.